-Located in Washington, D.C., the American Institute for Contemporary German Studies at The Johns Hopkins University, Inc. (Institute or AICGS) is an independent, non-profit public policy organization, which works in Germany and the United States to address current and emerging policy challenges.
+Located in Washington, D.C., the American Institute for Contemporary German Studies at The Johns Hopkins University, Inc. d.b.a.
+The American-German Institute (Institute or AGI) is an independent, non-profit public policy organization, which works in Germany and the United States to address current and emerging policy challenges.
 Founded in 1983, the Institute is affiliated with Johns Hopkins University (University), a related party.
 The Institute is governed by its own Board of Trustees, which includes prominent German and American leaders from the business, policy and academic communities.
-Through original analyses, dialogue, conferences, and other activities, AICGS is helping to sustain German-American and transatlantic cooperation in a new century.
+Through original analyses, dialogue, conferences, and other activities, AGI is helping to sustain German-American and transatlantic cooperation in a new century.

-In 2007 an independent charitable association called the Förderkreis des American Institute for Contemporary German Studies (AICGS) e.V. was established under the laws of the Federal Republic of Germany.
+In 2007 an independent charitable association called the Förderkreis des American Institute for Contemporary German Studies (AGI) e.V. was established under the laws of the Federal Republic of Germany.
 This eingetragener Verein was established to allow German residents to make tax deductible donations to support the mission of the Institute.
 The eingetragener Verein is a related party.